ProjectSeptemberInc/freek/README.md

 ### `.freek[PRG]`

 You are manipulating `DSL` but you want them to become Free to be able to bind them in a monadic flow.
-But not any Free, you want a Free of your `PRG` which combines all your DSL.
+But not any kind of Free: you want a Free of your `PRG` which combines all your DSL.

 Freek makes it straighforward using `.freek[PRG]` which lifts your nice little `DSL[A]` into a super-powerful `Free[PRG, A]`.